 Raise your hand if you need a Girl’s Weekend Getaway!
-It is time to gather your friends to sneak-away for a weekend full of adventure in Springfield, Ohio.
+It is time to gather your friends to sneak away for a weekend full of adventure and plenty of exciting things to do in Springfield, Ohio.

 It can be difficult to orchestrate the schedules of busy moms and friends who juggle full-time jobs and children and many other responsibilities.
 However, the stars occasionally align for an epic weekend away, and when they do, a perfect getaway close to Cincinnati is the charming small town of Springfield, Ohio.